GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 Detailed instructions on the content of the Phase I Proposal are listed below.

-Phase I Proposal Packages must be submitted as a single PDF file to [SyntheticDataChallenge@govhealth.com](mailto:SyntheticDataChallenge@govhealth.com) by 5:00 PM ET on March 2, 2021.
+Phase I Proposal Packages must be submitted as a single PDF file to [SyntheticDataChallenge@govhealth.com](mailto:SyntheticDataChallenge@govhealth.com) by 05:00 PM ET on March 2, 2021.
 Late submissions will not be accepted.

 * The Phase I Proposal must consist of a single PDF file with at least 1-inch margins.
 Font size must be no smaller than 11-point font.
-All Proposals must be written in English and not exceed six (6) pages.
+All Proposals must be written in English and not exceed six (6) pages, single spaced.
 * The Phase I Proposal must contain a Cover Page that includes the solution name, organization and contact information of the submitter(s), title, Challenge category that your solution will address, and an abstract that describes the solution.
 Explain how researchers and/or technology developers can benefit from your solution and why the approach is innovative.
 Limit one (1) page.
 * The Phase I Proposal must contain a Methods section.
 Clearly describe your solution to the Challenge.
 Explain the methods used to meet the Challenge requirements.
 Cite appropriate references to support the work.
 Include figures/illustrations where appropriate (figures/illustrations will count toward the page limit).
 Limit five (5) pages.
 * Solutions must include a synthetic data validation component.